walkerford/chainlink-bridge-project/chainlink-project.md

 Weaknesses

 - Won't be as fast as other networks that have looser security assumptions.
-- Ability to add chains will be bottle-necked by development capacity of one company.
+- Ability to add chains will be bottle-necked by BGC
 - Projects building on unsupported chains will have to use other bridging options.
-- Perception that it is a permissioned network.
+- Some perception that it is a centralized network.

 ## Requirements

-- Support for ERC20 token standard
+- Support for tokens using the ERC20 standard.

-- User calls one smart contract function on the source chain, specifying the end address, then the rest is automatic
+- User calls one smart contract function on the source chain, then the rest is automatic.

-- Each step in the process has an API to query the status
+- Each node in the system provides an API to query the status.

-- Nodes are paid in LINK
+- Nodes are paid in LINK or native.
-- Governance consortium manages the members of each decentralized node network

-Nice to have
+- Bridge supports combinations of lock/unlock and mint/burn token pooling strategies.

+- SDK for token authors and end-users

+## Extras

+- Web application

+Gives end-users and easy way to submit transactions.

+- Web application

+Gives end-users an easy way to visualize the progress of a transaction

 - CLI
-- Web application to visualize the progress of a transaction

-## Personas

-- Developers of new tokens or chains
-- End-users who want to swap tokens cross-chain
+Gives technical end-users a tool for constructing transactions in a more programmatic and customizable way.

-- Node operators
+- Governance contracts

-- Chainlink developers who create stack
-- Stakeholders of Chainlink network (governance)
+Eventually when BGC becomes a DAO, there will need to be governance contracts that direct its operation.

+- Application/module delivery mechanism

+Automatically installs bridge applications and blockchain modules that bridge-node operators need for their given configuration (which chains and node-roles they are supporting).

 ## Components

+### Router contract

-- Router contract, one deployed on each supported chain.
+One deployed on each supported blockchain.
 The source-chain router is the entry point for the user.
-They call their transaction on the router, and then the router will pass the transaction along to the right sub-contract.
+They call their transaction on the router, and then the router will pass the transaction along to the right intermediate contract.
 The destination-chain router terminates the transaction by initiating the final token transfer on the destination chain.

-- Intermediate contracts
+### Intermediate contracts

 Behind the router, there can be several layers of contracts.
-The idea is to simplify the role of each contract to make them as easily auditable as possible.
-Layers could include the following.
-Chain-specific coordinators, which have parameters suitable for their respective destination chain, or parameters for controlling limits and other QoS considerations.
-Token pools, which are used as the escrowing agent on the source side, whether through locking or burning, or the supplying agent on destination side, through unlocking and minting.
+Layers simplify the role of each individual contract, making them more easily auditable.
+Layers include at least these two.

+1. Chain-specific coordinators, which have parameters suitable for their respective destination chain, or parameters for controlling limits and other QoS considerations.

+2. Token custody, which are used as the escrowing agent on the source side, whether through locking or burning, or the supplying agent on destination side, through unlocking or minting.

-- Node operators
+### Bridge-node applications

 There are several different node roles.
-It is possible that one computer can perform multiples roles, but often operators find that they gain an advantage when specializing.
-The node roles may also be split up into separate networks, so that there is a wider delegation of oversight.
+It is possible that one computer can perform multiples roles, but often operators find that they gain an advantage when specializing, and the network will benefit when there are a diversity of physical operators.
+Each node role is fulfilled by a team of nodes.
 Roles include the following:

-1. Blockchain full-nodes that maintain the blockchain for their given chain.
-These are used to read and write transactions to the blockchains.
+1. Transaction discovery

-2. Transaction discovery nodes that subscribe to source chain events, then pool those events into a transaction for the destination chain.
+The transaction discovery application takes in source chain events, pools those events into a single transaction record, and then submits that record onto the destination chain.

-3. Validator nodes that monitor both source and destination for irregularities.
-These nodes can pause operation on specific parts of the system if necessary.
+2. Transaction Validation

+The validation application monitors both source and destination for irregularities.
+A node running validation software signs off on valid transaction records.
+Upon finding an invalid transaction record, the application can submit a fraud notification, which could pause a given component of the network, or trigger slashing or other consequences to nodes associated with the transaction.

+3. Transaction Finality

-4. Finality nodes that monitor the destination chain for transactions that are posted by the discovery nodes and approved by the validator nodes.
+The finality application monitors the destination chain for transaction records that are posted by discovery and approved by the validation.
+Once all approvals have been committed to the chain, the finality application submits a request to the router contract, which will trigger the token transfer from token custody to the destination address.

+This application needs to pay for gas on the destination chain.
+It will therefore need to have a wallet with funds which have either been pre-funded or are funded as an automatic process of converting its LINK proceeds into native token through connection with an exchange.

+### Bridge-node Consensus

+Assuming that we can build off of existing Chainlink consensus used in DONs.

+### Blockchain Communication Module

+These modules provide a common API for accessing blockchain-specific RPCs provided by full-nodes or indexing services.
+There will need to be at least one module for each unique blockchain interface.
+Each bridge node operator will utilize the modules for the blockchains and services that they require to communicate with the blockchains that they are supporting.

-- Token smart contracts
+### Token smart contract interface

-Each token has its own contract on each source and destination chain, which are maintained by the token author, not Chainlink.
-These contracts keep track of the balances of their own users.
-These will support interface standards like ERC20, which will allow the router contract to move funds between accounts.
+Each token has its own contract on each source and destination chain, which are maintained by the token author, not BGC.
 These contracts will need to implement a minting function that is compatible with the authorizations that are provided by the finality nodes.

-- SDK for developers
+### SDK for developers

-- Communications module for each blockchain that provides an common API to interact with full-node RPCs

-- Governance contracts

-- Module delivery system that nodes use to pull down the components that they need to run

-- Bridging status interface

-- Bridging front-end
+Token authors need an SDK that provides the lock/unlock/mint/burn base functionality that will be compatible with the requests made by finality nodes, which includes validating signatures from the various bridge nodes (discovery, validation, finality).

+End-users need and SDK that provides an example contract that they can use and their own interface into the bridging network.
+This would serve to both send and receive tokens on behalf of the user.
+The user can integrate this contract into their other applications.

 ## Workflows